chrisjtang/foodandstuff/foodandstuff-react/README.md

-Note: This project was made with CRA and does not have concurrently set up for development (it was just thrown together haphazardly for another project).
+Note: This project was made with CRA and does not have concurrently set up for development (it's meant to just be an example to help troubleshoot integration issues with https://github.com/disqus/disqus-react).
 The polished React version with hot reloading can be found here: https://disqus-sso-react-demo.glitch.me/.

 To run the frontend and backend together, use `node server.js` in one terminal first, and then `npm run start` in another terminal.
 Backend should run on localhost:3000 and frontend can run on any other port available (usually localhost:3001).